-Whether having loved reading since the early years or having only recently discovered the joys of written word, a bibliophile is one who is rarely seen without a book.
+Whether having loved reading since the early years or having only recently discovered the joys of the written word, a bibliophile is one who is rarely seen without a book.
 They often venture out of their written worlds to discuss characters, plots, and criticisms.
 They are found in all majors, not just English and Literature-related departments.
 Some of them might also be dabbling in writing, having been inspired by their forays into the ink and paper forests.
 Knowing this, some colleges have developed programs and events to celebrate the joys of reading and writing.

 Agnes Scott College – Decatur, Georgia

 Every year in the spring, Agnes Scott College hosts a Writers’ Festival.
 The tradition is 46 years old, having begun in 1972.
-It acts as a statewide writing competition for college students in the genres fiction, poetry, creative nonfiction, and dramatic writing.
+It acts as a statewide writing competition for college students in fiction, poetry, creative nonfiction, and dramatic writing.
 Authors who reach the finals are published in the festival magazine.
 There are workshops, readings, and visiting authors (notables have included Margaret Atwood, Junot Diaz, and Tim O’Brien, just to name a few), and an alumna returning almost every year.
 The visiting writers choose the winners in each genre.
 The 2017 festivities begin April 4th.

 University of Southern California – Los Angeles, California